Cuisine of Devon: Drinks

 Devon has a large number of beer breweries; two well known ones being Otter Brewery (located at Luppitt near Honiton) and Dartmoor Brewery, which, being based in Princetown on Dartmoor, is the highest brewery in England at 1400 ft above sea level.
 The Heavitree Brewery was a local brewer, located in Heavitree; its history can be traced back to 1790.
-It was the last brewery in Exeter to cease production, continuing until 1970, the brewery buildings were demolished in 1980.
+It was the last brewery in Exeter to cease production, continuing until 1970; the brewery buildings were demolished in 1980.
 The name continues in use as the owner of a chain of pubs in south west England, and Heavitree Brewery PLC continues as a quoted company with its address in Exeter.

-The Plymouth Gin Distillery has been producing Plymouth Gin since 1793, which was exported around the world by the Royal Navy.
+The Plymouth Gin Distillery has been producing Plymouth Gin since 1793.
 During the 1930s, it was the most widely distributed gin and has a controlled term of origin.

 There are now a number of vineyards in Devon producing white wines, the oldest being Yearlstone Vineyard which was started in 1976 at Bickleigh in the valley of the River Exe.
 Others include Sharpham Vineyard, near Totnes, and Pebblebed Vineyard near Topsham.
-The monks of Buckfast Abbey still produce Buckfast Tonic Wine which has attracted an unlikely down-market cult status in Scotland.
+The monks of Buckfast Abbey still produce Buckfast Tonic Wine which has down-market cult status in Scotland.

 Devon has a strong association with the old Westcountry tradition of alcoholic cordials such as Lovage, Grenadine and Shrub.
-These traditional drinks and mixers are still produced today by J R Phillips of Bristol.